jaymeforeshew/SQL-C-Program/README.md

 # SQL-Java-Program
-Java Program that takes in SQL Queries
+Java Program that takes in Matrix operations, then generates and executes the corresponding SQL commands.

 Assignment from my CS348 Databases Course